icanava/aws-config-alert/README.md

 <img src="https://github.com/user-attachments/assets/64d21e2c-918b-4ba4-af43-4e395f3a401c" alt="Event Rule" height="600"/>

 Configured EventBridge to listen for `Config Rules Compliance Change` events where complianceType is `NON_COMPLIANT`.
 Target = the Lambda function.
+🛠️ Troubleshooting:
+Despite the rule being created correctly, no alerts were being triggered automatically.
+After testing, I confirmed that EventBridge only fires when AWS Config sends a new compliance evaluation event.
+Some AWS Config rules (especially S3 public ACL rules) can be flaky or delayed, so for validation, I simulated a real event using an actual compliance violation JSON.
 ---

 ### 8. Simulated Violation & Email Alert